 Kate Raynes-Goldie is the founder of Playup Perth, a showcase and testing ground for creative innovation, and Future Human Academy, which prepares people for the future of work.
 She is a former director of Games and Interactive at FTI and an adjunct senior research fellow at Curtin University.
 Dr Raynes-Goldie is an occasional columnist for Business News covering innovation, disruptive technology, VR/AR/MR and the games industry for Western Australia's business community.

 Katie McDonald is the property writer for Business News.
-Katie previously covered the community and arts, education and science sector when she joined the team in 2016, after a brief stint as a recruitment consultant.
-At the 2017 WA State Media Awards Katie took out the top prize for the Best Culture and Arts Report and was also a finalist for the Best Cadet/New Journalist award.
+Katie joined the team in 2016, covering the community and arts, education and science sectors before taking on the property round in 2017.
+At the 2017 WA State Media Awards Katie was a finalist for the Best Cadet/New Journalist award and took out the top prize for the Best Culture and Arts Report, which she also won in 2018.
 Katie completed a bachelor of commerce at the University of Western Australia in 2015 with a double major in marketing and english studies.

 Mark Pownall has around three decades of media experience.
-Prior to becoming CEO of Business News he ran the content operations of the business and was integral to the implementation of all the company’s digital products –twice daily email newsletters, weekly podcasts, deals database and BNiQ search engine.
-Mark has a Commerce degree from UWA and a post-graduate qualification in English from Curtin University.
+Prior to becoming Director of Strategy and Innovation he was CEO of Business News for nearly three years.
+For most of his time at Business News he ran the content operations of the business and was integral to the implementation of all the company’s digital products – the twice daily email newsletters, weekly podcasts, deals database and BNiQ data warehouse and search engine.
+Mark's career has predominantly been in business media in Perth, with a foray to the financial centre of London.

-Matt Mckenzie joined Business News in June 2014 and reports on projects, energy, agribusiness, small business, employment relations, manufacturing and economics.
+Matt Mckenzie joined Business News in June 2014 and reports on projects, energy, agribusiness, infrastructure, small business, manufacturing and economics.
 He completed bachelor of arts and bachelor of economics degrees at the University of Western Australia, majoring in political science and international relations, economics, and money and banking.
-He was formerly president of the UWA Student Guild, where he introduced the first private catering outlets on campus, and has worked at a leading financial services company.
+In 2018, Matt won a WA Media Award for business reporting.

 Nic is the content researcher at Business News.
 He handles the research of new lists for BNiQ, as well as collecting and compiling corporate finance and directors' interest data.
 Nic is also responsible for the appointments section, and is usually the primary contact for those wanting to have their organisation added to the website and database.
 He joined Business News in 2015 after studying journalism, humanities and science at the University of Western Australia.